rocooshiang/FBTest_Objective-C/README.md

 # FBTest_Objective-C

+Features

-Facebook login ,  post picture and script
+Facebook login ,  post picture and script.

+Reference

+Use AFNetworking and MBProgressHUD.